Overview

 Webuild is the appointed Managing Contractor for the new Women and Babies Hospital at the Fiona Stanley Hospital precinct and the Osborne Park Hospital expansion.

 A separate contract for the construction of the first of two new multi-deck car parks within the Fiona Stanley Precinct was awarded to Georgiou Group.
-Construction of the first multi-deck car park is set to commence in late 2025.

 Information for suppliers: Interested parties can direct enquiries to eoi@walife.au or explore opportunities on Tenders WA.